 - A larger size qualification at Level 3 (e.g. BTEC National Extended Diploma in Engineering)

-- If completed alongside A Levels to higher education HND/BEng (Hons) Degrees in Engineering
+- If completed alongside A Levels to higher education, HND/BEng (Hons) Degrees in Engineering and other related degrees

-- An advanced engineering apprenticeship, or work in the engineering sector.
+- An advanced or higher engineering apprenticeship, or work in the engineering sector.

-Note : Students should always check the entry requirements for degree programmes in Engineering as many universities will require A Level Maths.
+Note: Students should always check the entry requirements for degree programmes in Engineering as many universities will require A Level Maths and/or Physics.